Upper Norwood: History

 The Crystal Palace was rebuilt nearby on Sydenham Hill in 1854, following its success at The Great Exhibition of 1851 in Hyde Park.
 It was destroyed in a spectacular fire in 1936.
 The importance of this building and its impact on the locality for decades, led to the area immediately around the palace and its park becoming known as Crystal Palace.

+The amateur Crystal Palace football club was formed in 1861 by members of the Crystal Palace Cricket Club, who used the cricket ground for football in winter.
+In 1863 the amateur Crystal Palace football club became founding members of the Football Association of England, and in 1872 they reached the semi-finals of the first F.A. cup competition.
+The professional Crystal Palace FC was founded in 1905.
+From that year until the onset of World War I, the Crystal Palace ground, then the largest football stadium in Europe, became the F.A.
+Cup final ground.
+Crystal Palace F.C moved to nearby Selhurst Park in 1924.
+Crystal Palace has continued as an important sporting venue.
+In 1964 the Crystal Palace National Sports Centre was established adjacent to the park, and remains open in use this day.

 The most easterly district of Upper Norwood is now known as Crystal Palace and is the commercial hub of Upper Norwood, known locally as the "Triangle".
 The most westerly district is known as Crown Point.
 The central district was once known as Norwood New Town, but this name is now only seen on older maps.
 The French impressionist Camille Pissarro painted around the area in the early 1870s, including in neighbouring Sydenham, producing scenes such as a view from Fox Hill, Upper Norwood, now in the National Gallery and the Crystal Palace painted from the Parade, now in the Art Institute of Chicago.

 In March 1966, shortly before the World Cup tournament, the Jules Rimet trophy was stolen from an exhibition at Central Hall Westminster.
 It was found seven days later in Beulah Hill by a dog named "Pickles".
 The story made national headlines.